 - $150,000 if you are filing a joint bankruptcy with your spouse

-At our experienced bankruptcy law firm in Hartford, CT, we counsel you in bankruptcy and foreclosure defense matters.
-Our lawyers will discuss all your options with you so you make a decision that will give you peace of mind while getting back on your feet.
-In some cases, this may include looking at Chapter 13 as a better bankruptcy option — particularly if you have significant equity in your home and a good likelihood of being able to pay off your debts in a three- to five-year time frame.
+In some cases, this may include looking at Chapter 13 as a better bankruptcy option particularly if you have significant equity in your home and a good likelihood of being able to pay off your debts in a three to five-year time frame.

-Foreclosures often take several months.
-Thus, it gives homeowners some time to assess their options.
-One of the more successful options is to declare Chapter 13 or Chapter 7 bankruptcy.
-It forces creditors to stop collecting.
+Foreclosures often take several months and thus it gives homeowners time to assess their options and make the best decision possible.
 It will also postpone the foreclosure until the court finalizes the bankruptcy.